 The Law Offices of Chicago-Kent, a teaching law office located in the law school, is one of the largest in-house clinical programs in the United States.
-The center is staffed by 12 full-time attorneys and serves more than 1,000 clients each year.
-Students who intern in the law offices work on cases from 10 clinical practice areas civil practice, criminal law, environmental law, family law, health law, immigration law, intellectual property law, mediation, tax law and the advice desk - under the supervision of a clinical professor.
-Other clinical experiences are available through the Judicial and Advanced Externship programs.
-Students selected for the Judicial Externship Program serve as judicial externs with participating judges in the federal district, appellate and bankruptcy courts.
+The center is staffed by more than a dozen full-time attorneys and serves more than 1,000 clients each year.
+Students who intern in the law offices have the opportunity to work on cases in a wide variety of clinical practice areas - civil practice, criminal law, environmental law, family law, health law, immigration law, intellectual property law, mediation, and tax law - under the supervision of a clinical professor. and client representation; and specialized research and writing in such areas as securities, labor and employment, environmental, international, public interest, or intellectual property law.

+Other skills training opportunities are available through the Judicial and Advanced Externship programs.
+Students in the Judicial Externship Program are placed with participating judges in the federal district, appellate and bankruptcy courts.
 Judicial externs work directly with the judge and the judge's senior law clerk and perform the same duties as the law clerk, including researching, writing memoranda of law, drafting opinions, and generally observing and participating in the day-to-day operation of the court.
 Those selected for the Advanced Externship Program work with teaching attorneys in a wide range of government and private practice settings.